BCDigSchol/DSIncubator/Reflections/preliminary.md

 ## Where to submit

-Please submit your written reflection (perhaps around 500 words) to our cohort's Google Group at digital-incubator-ggroup@bc.edu.
+Please submit your written reflection (perhaps around 500 words) to our cohort's Google Group at spring-2019-digital-scholarship-incubator@googlegroups.com.
 With your permission, we will post your reflection on the the Boston College Libraries' [digital scholarship blog](https://ds.bc.edu/blog).

 ## Credit where credit is due